SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 ## Field Review Stage

-*More detailed notes on CAUV Field Review Stage*
+The following are more detailed notes on CAUV Field Review Stage;

 #### 1. Pre-Field
 - Assign Work Orders using Pivot Point's Work Order Manager